GeorgeBroughton/ServerRules/Rules.md

 # Rules
 This community is a dictatorship, not a democracy.
 You will be entirely beholden to my personal decisions.
 If you decide you do not like this, then leave immediately.
-Breaching any of these rules will result in a conversation, a timeout, and may result in a permanent ban.
+Breaching any of these rules will result in a conversation (where applicable), a timeout, and may result in a permanent ban.

 ### Changes
 Community guidelines, rules and policy are subject to change at any time.